judus/argon/readme.md

 ### **Ultimate goal**

 - Optimized for ease of use, while still offering good performance, e.g. no reflections during runtime
-- Automatic compilation and invalidation - hassle free performance out-of-the-box, "Don't bother with sh**" approach for the end user
 - Learn something and have fun :)

 ## **Tests**